kishieel/men3-stack/readme.md

 frontend/ - NextJS application

+mobile/ - Expo application

 deployment/ - set of terraform tools to deploy application into aws with two flavors "development" and "production"

-"development" starts everything in Docker conainter with Docker Compose on single instance.
+"development" starts everything in Docker container with Docker Compose on single instance.

 "production" starts everything following best practices for scalable and highly available deployment, so managed database, public network for frontend and private network for backend and database.
 Horizontal autoscaling.